New World Computing: Other games

 Throughout its existence, New World Computing focused primarily on the Might and Magic series and its various spin-offs.
 Early in its existence, however, the company was involved in the development of several unrelated video games, typically in the role-playing video game genre.
 The company also served as the publisher for a number of games, including Spaceward Ho!, developed by Delta Tao Software, and Empire Deluxe by Mark Baldwin and Bob Rakowsky.
 After being absorbed into the 3DO Company, New World Computing devoted its energies solely to game development, and worked exclusively on the Might and Magic franchise thereafter.

 In 1989, New World Computing developed the satirical game Nuclear War, based on the Flying Buffalo card game of the same name.
-While this was not particularly successful from a financial perspective, it was notable as a departure from the company's traditional field of role-playing video games.
+Published by U.S. Gold, it was not particularly successful from a financial perspective but notable as a departure from the company's traditional field of role-playing video games.